 - When you pick a niche, you also pick a target audience.
 You should always look at your website from the perspective of a client and think about whether or not the copy there would make them want to hire you.

 - Invest in yourself and build a website that converts visitors to clients.
-Include your best client testimonials on your home page
+Include your best customer testimonials on your home page.

-- Use only 3 fields (name, email address, and message) for your contact form and don’t use ‘submit’ for your button.
-Use something like ‘Send email’.
+- Use only three fields (name, email address, and message) for your contact form and don’t use ‘submit’ for your button.
+Use something like ‘Send email.’

 4. Pimp your LinkedIn profile